 #04.
 Why We Ride

 When this came out last year, it kind of passed me by.
 It didn’t get the press that it well and truly deserved.
 Luckily, if you want to check out this absolute masterpiece, it’s readily available on whatever internet ‘on-demand’ entertainment outlet you’re currently using.
 It does cover quite a lot of old ground, asking the usual ‘why we ride?’, ‘what does riding mean to you?’ etc kind of questions but it works because it answers those questions with visually stunning riding footage and honest and heartfelt responses that would easily inspire anyone to get on two wheels and ride off into the sunset.
-If you’re trying to convince someone to get on a bike, this is certainly a powerful persuasion tool.
+If you’re trying to convince someone to get on a bike, this is certainly a powerful persuasion tool and one of the best documentary films on the topic of two-wheels that we’ve seen in a while that applies to all riders, from dual sport adventurers to cruiser riders.

 #03.
 Long Way Round

-Any talk of Ewan McGregor and Charley Boorman’s epic journey from London to New York usually divides the camp: some love it for being a truly inspiring and proper old fashioned adventure, others hate it because Ewan McGregor is a household name with a vast bank balance and a support crew like no other.
+Any talk of Ewan McGregor and Charley Boorman’s epic road trip journey from London to New York usually divides the camp: some love it for being a truly inspiring and proper old fashioned adventure, others hate it because Ewan McGregor is a household name with a vast bank balance and a support crew like no other motorcycle travel show could emulate.
 In reality, it really is a great adventure story and the whole “it’s easy for rich people” argument shouldn’t come into play.
 It’s one that I watch again and again, because despite their fame, they’re easy to relate to and their story is true.
+And who doesn’t like watching adventure bikes actually adventuring?

 It’s also worth mentioning the Long Way Down too.
-While it certainly wasn’t as good as their first adventure, it still makes for epic viewing.
-BMWs, open roads and Africa, in all of their splendor.
-Even Ewan’s wife couldn’t put a downer on that… right?
+While it certainly wasn’t as good as their first adventure, it still captures the road trip mood that only motorcycle travel can inspire.
+BMWs, open roads, dual sport adventure bikes, and Africa, in all of their splendor.
+Even Ewan’s (now-ex) wife couldn’t put a downer on that… right?

 #02.
 TT3D: Closer To The Edge